Basketball Dribbling and Dribble MovesBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 6. To kill the clock at the end of a game.

-You can't push off, or grab the defender, but you can keep a "stiff-arm" to keep the defender from reaching around you.
+You can't push off, or grab the defender, but you can use your "arm-bar" to keep the defender from reaching around you.
 Do not stop your dribble until you can either pass or shoot.
-Once you stop your dribble, you are "dead in the water" (a boat with no engine)... and the sharks (the double team) will close in on you soon.

 You can use this dribble to quickly change your direction on the court.
 For example, you could be on the point, dribbling with your right hand to the right wing, then suddenly crossover the dribble to the left and drive up the lane.